alihammadraza/phpVagrantRedisMySQL/README.md

 * index.php uses moService object to store these passed GET values inside MySQL db after performing necessary validation.

-* redis.php used redisService object to store these passed GET values inside Redis-Server but without performing any validation.
+* redis.php uses redisService object to store these passed GET values inside Redis-Server but without performing any validation.

 The job at hand required fast throughput for processing values, my idea is that we could just save the entire $_REQUEST array without validating any data at first (thereby